schmiedc/EU-OS_bioactives/README.md

 └── senescence_figure
 ```

 The annotations are enclosed in the `annotations`folder.

 In this tutorial I will focus on the processing of the IMTM HepG2 dataset.
 In the repository navigate to the `Analysis_IMTM/`folder of the downloaded analysis repository.
+The annotation file for the IMTM HepG2 data is: `2023-08-14_Annotation2_IMTM_HepG2.csv`.

 Then select the notebook `1_Collect_IMTM_HepG2.ipynb` which will allow you to load the data from one site.